savelena00/Assignment-3---Housing-Price/README.md

-# Assignment3---Housing Price Dataset
+# Assignment3---Housing Price

-## This is an Assignment work consisting of basic explanatory data analyses taken from the Kaggle- Titanic database.
+## This is an Assignment work consisting of basic explanatory data analyses taken from the Kaggle- House Prices - Advanced Regression Techniques database.
 Within this repository are different analyses files.

 ## Data Source
   * Data is taken from Kaggle and can be found in [here](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)